mongodb/docs/meta.style-guide.rst

 ReStructured Text and Typesetting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Use Spaces between nesting parentheticals (and elements) in
+- Use spaces between nesting parentheticals (and elements) in
   JavScript examples.
 For example, prefer "``{ [ a, a, a ] }``" over
   "``{[a,a,a]}``".